SuperM: 2019–2020: Debut and Super One

-2021–present: Hiatus, military enlistments and company departures
+2021–present: Military enlistments and company departures

 Baekhyun enlisted as part of South Korean mandatory military service on May 6, 2021, becoming the group's first member to enlist.
-Taemin became the second on May 31.
+Taemin followed suit on May 31.

-In the SM Entertainment online concert SM Town Live 2023: SMCU Palace at Kwangya on January 1, 2023, it was announced that SuperM would have a comeback in 2023 following the discharges of Baekhyun and Taemin, though it did not eventuate.
-Baekhyun completed his military service on February 5, while Taemin finished his service on April 4.
-Lucas left NCT and its sub-unit WayV on May 10, further putting his status as a SuperM member into question.
-Kai became the third member to enlist on May 11, following a surprise notice by the South Korean government while preparing for an upcoming Exo album.
+In the SM Entertainment online concert SM Town Live 2023: SMCU Palace at Kwangya on January 1, 2023, it was announced that SuperM would release music in 2023 following the discharges of Baekhyun and Taemin, Baekhyun completed his military service on February 5, while Taemin finished his on April 4.
+Lucas left NCT and its sub-unit WayV on May 10.
+Kai enlisted on May 11, following a surprise notice by the South Korean government while preparing for a then-upcoming Exo album.
+By the end of the year, the plans for new music did not eventuate.

 In 2023, Baekhyun ended his contract with SM Entertainment because of overdue payments and unreasonable deals.
 It was later announced that he will remain under contract with SM for group activities, while fulfilling solo activities independently.
-Similarly, Taemin's contract with SM ended in March 2024.
-It was stated that he would still fulfill group activities as a member of Shinee, though his future with SuperM is unclear.
-Taeyong was the final Korean member to begin his service, enlisting in the Navy as an active duty soldier on April 15, 2024.
+Taemin's contract with SM ended in March 2024, with a similar plan to maintain group activities, though his future with SuperM was unclear.
+In April, Taeyong was the final member to begin his service, enlisting in the Navy.
+Kai completed his service in February 2025 and Taeyong his in December 2025.

+Mark, Ten and Lucas all departed from SM Entertainment in April 2026; Mark left NCT and his associated subgroups, while Ten remained with NCT and WayV.
+As such, only Kai and Taeyong remain signed to SM as of April 2026.